-In my generation, those few years were the years that ladies probably studied better from O-level - lot of females get into good university, and if you studied business or social sciences, half of the class would have been female.
+In my generation, those few years were the years that ladies probably studied better for O-levels - lots of females get into good universities, and if you studied business or social sciences, half of the class would have been female.
 Even in Cathay's Management Trainee intake of my year, half were female.
 So, I didn't really think much about it.

 I remember when I was 25, I went to Vietnam as the Head of Cathay Pacific in Hanoi (and I looked like 18), and all my counterparts from foreign airlines were male and up to 20 years older than me.
-Initially I even bought non-graded glasses to make me look more gravitated.... in the end I only wore them for two days....
-I realised I proud to be who I am, and I don't have to worry at all.
+Initially I even bought nongraded glasses to make me look more gravitated.... in the end I only wore them for two days....
+I realised I am proud to be who I am, and I don't have to worry at all.

-As you work more and more, you realise that despite the industry being male dominated at the time, sometimes being the unique one out has cons, but also s pros.
+As you work more and more, you realise that sometimes being the unique one out has cons, but it also has pros.
 Once you get past the initial barriers, you become more noticed because you're the only one in your category.
 Being the minority allows me to be more outspoken, and respected for what I say.